riazer-lab/sira/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/riccoxlab/sira)](https://github.com/riccoxlab/sira/releases)
 [![Vercel](https://img.shields.io/github/deployments/riccoxlab/sira/production?label=WebsiteOnVercel&logo=vercel)](https://sira.riccox.com)

-[Sira](https://sira.riccox.com) is an open source, highly customized and accessible design system, which currently provides TailwindCSS component class name library.
+[Sira](https://sira.riccox.com) is an open source, highly customizable and accessible design system, which currently provides TailwindCSS component class name library.

 Our primary goal is to create a system that can be used to build a wide variety of websites and apps, while providing a consistent and inclusive user experience to our end users.